Autonomiccs/autonomiccs-platform/README.md

 Mailing lists:
 - Hold on, we are working on that.

+## More details

+Please, go to our <a href="https://github.com/Autonomiccs/autonomiccs-platform/wiki">wiki</a> page for more details; there you can understand more of the <a href="https://github.com/Autonomiccs/autonomiccs-platform/wiki/Autonomiccs-platform">Autonomiccs platform</a>, some <a href="https://github.com/Autonomiccs/autonomiccs-platform/wiki/Basic-concepts">basic concepts</a>, what are <a href="https://github.com/Autonomiccs/autonomiccs-platform/wiki/Heuristics">heuristics</a> and how we use it, how to <a href="https://github.com/Autonomiccs/autonomiccs-platform/wiki/Installation">install</a> and <a href="https://github.com/Autonomiccs/autonomiccs-platform/wiki/Usage">use</a>.

 ## Licence

 This project is part of Autonomiccs, an open source autonomic cloud computing management platform.
 Copyright (C) 2016 Autonomiccs, Inc.